Local Limits of Small World Networks: Local Convergence

-where $\pi$ runs over all isomorphisms between $B_r(G_n,o_n)$ and $(H_*,o_*)$. \end{definition}
+where $\pi$ runs over all isomorphisms between $B_r(G_n,o_n)$ and $B_r(H_*,o_*)$. \end{definition}

-This definition implies that a sequence of graphs is said to converge if the empirical frequencies of subgraphs, with an $\epsilon$-tolerance for error in the marks, converge to a limiting distribution.
-For more on local convergence see \cite[Chapter 2]{remco}.
+This definition says that a sequence of graphs converges if the empirical frequencies of subgraphs, with an $\epsilon$-tolerance for error in the marks, converge to a limiting distribution.
+For more on local convergence, see the beautiful book of \cite[Chapter 2]{remco}.